alphagov/govuk-design-system/src/patterns/exit-a-page-quickly/index.md

 ---

 {% from "_example.njk" import example %}
+{% from "_callout.njk" import callout %}

+{% call callout({
+  tagText: "Experimental"
+}) %}
+This guidance is an experimental addition to the GOV.UK Design System.
+It may be changed significantly or withdrawn without notice.
+Find out more about <a href="/get-started/experimental-work/">how we iterate experimental guidance</a>.
+{% endcall %}

 Give users a way to quickly and safely exit a service, website or application.
 Use this pattern to add the [Exit this page component](/components/exit-this-page/) to your service and keep users safe by helping them to protect their privacy.